reruns/mario/README.md

 ===============================
 -Scaling the size of the game causes some sprites to be drawn with the wrong dimensions, causing unsightly borders to appear.
 -Question blocks and Goombas don't animate in sync with each other.
--The left edge of the screen doesn't yet act as a wall.
 -Sometimes goombas can get stuck inside each other.
 This happens offscreen, seemingly at random, so I'm not sure what causes it yet.

 All of the features to be implemented are the actual features of the game!